rethread-studio/rethread/code/repogram/README.md

 ## Visualization

 There are two visualizations.
-They represent the same data with the same logic (an animated breadth-first search), but in different shapes.
+They represent the same data, with the same logic (an animated breadth-first search) but in different shapes.
 They are web-based, created with [p5.js](https://p5js.org).

 In both cases, the order of the directories and files is shuffled (recursively), so that the visualization changes each time the page is loaded: it's generative!